jasongzy/ChatGPT/docs/README.md

 # V1 Standard ChatGPT

-V1 uses a cloudflare bypass proxy to make life convenient for everyone.
-The proxy is open source: https://github.com/acheong08/ChatGPT-Proxy-V4
+~~V1 uses a cloudflare bypass proxy to make life convenient for everyone.
+The proxy is open source: https://github.com/acheong08/ChatGPT-Proxy-V4~~

-To set your own deployed proxy, set the environment variable `CHATGPT_BASE_URL` to `https://yourproxy.com/api/`
+~~To set your own deployed proxy, set the environment variable `CHATGPT_BASE_URL` to `https://yourproxy.com/api/`~~ not need server
 </summary>

 ## Rate limits